 We are navigating a complex landscape of crime reduction and urban risk management by investing in levels of security that accurately reflect the expectations of our BID levy payers.

-We introduced an SIA-accredited Security Team between 10pm and 6am seven-days a week to help deter criminality after dark.
+We operate an SIA-accredited Security Team on a seasonal basis to help deter criminality after dark at key times of year.
 The team uses the city centre radio network to maintain direct communication with the Council's CCTV control room if police assistance is required.

 We operate our own street concierge Welcome Team.
 The team's daily on-street presence, assistance and advice adds to the safety and friendliness of the BID area all year round.